cldf-datasets/serzantjanicantipassives/README.md

 comprises 23 families, 38 languages with 44 entries.

-Created for the paper “Typology of antipassive coding patterns”, Studies in Language, by Ilja A. Seržant & Katarzyna Janić.
+Created for the paper “Typology of antipassive coding patterns”, Studies in Language, by Ilja A. Seržant & Katarzyna Janic.